KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/homework/troubleshooting.md

-# Troubleshooting
+# Homework

+{% hint style='tip' %}
+##### Hey Slacker!

+Remember, we're here to help.
+Join the KCWiT #codingandcocktails Slack Channel: [kcwit.slack.com](http://kcwit.slack.com)
+{% endhint %}

 ### Troubleshooting Exercises
 Try some troubleshooting so you can feel more confident coding on your own!

-1. Open a new file in Atom and save it in your "CodingAndCocktails/html" folder as *troubleshooting.html*
+1. Open a new file in Atom and save it in your "CodingAndCocktails/session-1/html" folder as *troubleshooting.html*

 2. Paste the following code into the file